wwatson4506/VGA_4BIT_T4/README.md

 All files are heavily commented.

-Again this is library is WIP and just for learning and playing...
+Again this is library is WIP and just for learning and playing with FlexIO2VGA capabilities...